Summer Reading Fail

 Do you have an established storytime with your Kiddies?
 Is it at bedtime or sometime during the day?
 Do you read according to a school list or let you Kiddies pick by preference?

-2 thoughts on “Summer Reading Fail”
+2 responses to “Summer Reading Fail”

 I don't require my kids to read for a set amount of time but I do encourage them to pick up books and read them.